PubInv/unscrew-propeller/README.md

 This work would certainly produce a good academic paper.

+Please write to <a href="mailto:read.robert@pubinv.org">read.robert@pubinv.org<a> if you would like to discuss this idea or volunteering for it.

 # Potential Experimental Apparatus moving Forward

 In general we would like to measure the [propulsive efficiency](https://en.wikipedia.org/wiki/Propulsive_efficiency) of the unscrew propeller.
 This is defined as the work done moving